ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see other pages, use the menu.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

-Typically, the treatment recommendation includes systemic chemotherapy, either using standard drugs or investigational drugs as part of a clinical trial.
-Your health care team may also recommend a treatment plan that includes targeted therapy, surgery, or radiation therapy.
+Typically, the treatment recommendation includes systemic chemotherapy, either using standard drugs or drugs being studied as part of a clinical trial.
+Your treatment plan may include a combination of targeted therapy, immunotherapy, surgery, or radiation therapy.
+Some clinical trials focus on treating tumors with specific genetic changes, called mutations.
+To participate in these kinds of clinical trials, patients will need to have their tumors undergo molecular testing.
+These kinds of laboratory tests look for specific genes, proteins, or other factors unique to the tumor.
 Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.